dristi211/CelestialCandle/README.txt

 In the HelloWorldController.cs lets try to change the name of the action method ---public IActionResult Index()method name to Radiance() and check if it works

-At 13:36
+At 13:06
 while trying to change the name of the Index methods name:
 An unhandled exception occurred while processing the request.
 InvalidOperationException: The view 'Index' was not found.
 The following locations were searched:
 /Views/Home/Index.cshtml
 /Views/Shared/Index.cshtml
 so change back to Index method

-At 13:50
+At 13:10
+Add controller and update the Welcome and Index methods in the Controllers/HelloWorldController.cs file.
+Also add the HtmlEncoder.Default.Encode to protect the app from malicious input,

 Update the _layout.cshtml page with the following:
-Three update done of CelestialGlow to Celestial Glow The anchor element <a class="navbar-brand" asp-area="" asp-controller="Home" asp-action="Index">CelestialGlow</a> to
+Three update done of CelestialCandle to Celestial Candle The anchor element <a class="navbar-brand" asp-area="" asp-controller="Home" asp-action="Index">CelestialCandle</a> to
-<a class="navbar-brand" asp-controller="Home" asp-action="Index">Celestial Glow</a>.
+<a class="navbar-brand" asp-controller="Home" asp-action="Index">Celestial Candle</a>.